 Join Steptoe's EU Competition team on Wednesday, October 6, for a complimentary webinar on the new competition law landscape for vertical agreements in the UK and in the EU.

 The UK Competition and Markets Authority's proposals for a new Vertical Agreement Block Exemption Order (VBEO), the European Commission’s draft Vertical Agreement Block Exemption Regulation (VBER), and Vertical Guidelines provide an important opportunity for businesses to review their existing UK and EU supply chains.
 Doing so will not only help identify possible new pitfalls that may invalidate their current arrangements, but also allow you to consider newly permissible intra-brand restrictions that can help optimize their routes to market.

-Can't make it?
-Sign up anyway and receive the link to listen on demand at a time that suits you.
+Couldn't make it?
+Sign up here and receive the link to listen on demand at a time that suits you.